Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

 |Layout packs (7 to 9 layouts)||170||0|

-6 - Features: Divi or Elementor?
+6 - Functionality: Divi or Elementor?

-In addition to modules, widgets and layouts, Elementor and Divi offer other features.
+Besides modules, widgets and layouts, Elementor and Divi offer other features.

-These are directly integrated into the builder page and are not necessarily visible at first glance.
+These are directly integrated into the page builder and are not necessarily visible at first glance.

 |1 - Management of the library||x||x|